Hemifacial Microsomia Austin

 What is Hemifacial Microsomia?

 Hemifacial microsomia (HFM) is a condition in which the lower half of one side of the face is underdeveloped and does not grow normally.
 There may also be a smaller eye or an absent eye.
-It is the second most common congenital facial deformity after cleft lip and palate with a reported incidence of about 1 in 3,500-4,500 live births.
+Hemifacial microsomia is the second most common congenital facial deformity following cleft lip and palate with a reported incidence of about 1 in 3,500-4,500 live births.

 Hemifacial microsomia affects bone, muscle, fat, and nerves of the face.
 The condition is progressive and becomes evident as the child matures.
 The smile is typically slanted upward on the affected side.
 The child’s chin may also appear slanted.
 The soft tissue (skin and fat) in this area may be deficient, giving the cheek a flattened appearance.
 Small skin tags may also be present on the cheek or by the ear on the affected side.
-The jaw abnormality may range from a small but normally-shaped ramus and condyle (parts of the jaw), resulting in a mild asymmetry, to a complete absence of these structures, resulting in a more severe jaw deformity.
-Also the ear is either smaller or not formed (microtia).
-Affected children may have a related cleft lip/ palate or lateral lip cleft (macrostomia).
-Dentally, there is a shifting of the teeth in the mild cases, to severe crowding and possible missing or impacted teeth in the more severe cases.
+The jaw abnormality may range from a small but normally-shaped ramus and condyle (parts of the jaw) which results in a mild asymmetry, to a complete absence of these structures, which results in a more severe deformity.
+Also in Austin patients with Hemifacial microsomia the ear is either smaller or not formed (microtia).
+Affected Austin children may have a related cleft lip/ palate or lateral lip cleft (macrostomia).
+A shift in the teeth occurs in mild cases and severe crowding and possible missing or impacted teeth occur in more severe cases.

 Etiology of Hemifacial Microsomia